Empire (1965 film): Production

 In contrast to Warhol's earlier films, which had been shot with a Bolex camera limited to three minutes of shooting time, Empire was filmed on an Auricon camera that allowed for takes of around 33 minutes.
 In the Rockefeller Foundation office, Mekas framed the shot for Warhol's approval, and filming commenced at 8:06 pm, about ten minutes before sunset.
 Mekas' article about the shooting printed in the Village Voice the next week described a lighthearted night of filmmaking, with Warhol discoursing on the Empire State Building as the most prominent site in New York, visited by celebrities and tourists alike, and various people in the room imploring Warhol to pan the camera.
 Shooting wrapped at 2:42 a.m. the next day, with 654 feet of film exposed.

-Empire was shot on ASA 400 Tri-X stock, push-processed to ASA 1000 to compensate for the dark conditions of filming.
+Empire was shot on ASA 400 Tri-X stock, which was developed as a negative rather than a reversal, and push-processed to ASA 1000 to compensate for the dark conditions of filming.
 The push-processing gives the film a graininess that calls attention to the medium of the film stock itself during projection in a manner that Douglas Crimp compared to the way that ink in Warhol's silkscreen paintings is present as both blobs of ink and as part of the image.
 Each reel contains a segment of film that was exposed to incidental light during processing, which may be evidence that the final work is unedited.
 The complete film consists of ten reels, each lasting approximately 48 minutes when projected in slow motion at 16 frames per second, as specified by Warhol.

 After the film had been developed and printed, Warhol did not have funds to pay the processor, and Palmer arranged with his mother to make the payment.
 In recognition of his role in conceiving, assisting with and paying for the film, Warhol listed Palmer as co-director.